gencat/participa/docs/HOW_TO_UPGRADE.md

 Documentation to this doc:
 https://github.com/decidim/decidim/blob/master/docs/getting_started.md#keeping-your-app-up-to-date

+Participa has some `config/locales/*_fix.yml` you should try to get rid of the locales that were aded here and are not necessary anymore.
+Also, if you need to add locales there, add a comment with the why it was added and when we will be able to remove them.

 ## WARNING

-decidim-department-admin module should be fixed due to changes in app/controllers/decidim/assemblies/admin/assemblies_controller.rb which has its `organization_assemblies` method removed.
-Probably we should override `collection` instead.
+  1. decidim-department-admin module was fixed due to changes in app/controllers/decidim/assemblies/admin/assemblies_controller.rb which has its `organization_assemblies` method renamed to `collection` in decidim v0.21.

+  2. decidim-idcat_mobil was fixed due to an error about a duplicated route.
+The :idcat_mobil omniauth provider was being added manually, causing an error in decidim v0.21.
+Currently, participa is using the branch 'bugfix/omniauth-idcat-mobil' until it's merged.

 ## Customizations